Heritability: Overview

 Heritability measures the fraction of phenotype variability that can be attributed to genetic variation.
 This is not the same as saying that this fraction of an individual phenotype is caused by genetics.
 For example, it is incorrect to say that since the heritability of personality traits is about 0.6, that means that 60% of your personality is inherited from your parents and 40% comes from the environment.
 In addition, heritability can change without any genetic change occurring, such as when the environment starts contributing to more variation.
 As a case in point, consider that both genes and environment have the potential to influence intelligence.
 Heritability could increase if genetic variation increases, causing individuals to show more phenotypic variation, like showing different levels of intelligence.
 On the other hand, heritability might also increase if the environmental variation decreases, causing individuals to show less phenotypic variation, like showing more similar levels of intelligence.
 Heritability increases when genetics are contributing more variation or because non-genetic factors are contributing less variation; what matters is the relative contribution.
 Heritability is specific to a particular population in a particular environment.
 High heritability of a trait, consequently, does not necessarily mean that the trait is not very susceptible to environmental influences.
-Heritability can also change as a result of changes in the environment, migration, inbreeding, or the way in which heritability itself is measured in the population under study.
+Heritability can also change as a result of changes in the environment, migration, inbreeding, or how heritability itself is measured in the population under study.
 The heritability of a trait should not be interpreted as a measure of the extent to which said trait is genetically determined in an individual.